eRanker/starter-kit/README.md

-# starter-kit
+# eRanker API Starter Kit
-eRanker API Starter Kit
+This is a DEMO project that uses eRanker API.